 A.1 Water Temperature Logger Data QA/QC

-Water temperarture data retrieved from the field was subjected to a basic quality assurance process before being incorporated into the analysis dataset.
+Water temperature data retrieved from the field was subjected to a basic quality assurance process before being incorporated into the analysis dataset.
 We visually inspected each water temperature time series and excluded data indicative of pre/post deployment or exposure.
 Figure A.1 and Figure A.2 provide a visual example of water temperature time series prior to and post quality assurance processes.